Cath127/mp1-new-york/README.md

 ### Solved Bugs
   1. CLI message "Your branch is behind 'origin/main' by 1 commit and can be fast forwarded.
 Solved by using a force push (git push -f) as advised by Tutor Support.
   2. Font Awesome icons for useful websites weren't centered on xx large devices.
-Solved by adding justify-content:center in Media Quieries.
+Solved by adding justify-content:center in Media Queries.
   3. Social media icons were too close together so it was hard to choose the required one (especially on a mobile).
 Solved by adding margin-right: 20px.
   4. A small gap appeared on the right of the hero image and footer due to the scrolling bar.
 Solved by making the footer container fluid so there was no space.
-  5. Lighthouse test had a much lower accessibility score than the other three criteria due to no descritpive links in the tips area.
+  5. Lighthouse test had a much lower accessibility score than the other three criteria due to no descriptive links in the tips area.
 Once unique tips were added the score increased.

 ### Unsolved Bugs
   1. There was a problem with VS code with the message "Failed to set up dynamic port forwarding connection over SSH to the VS Code server".
 When this happened I lost my live preview.
 Some commits were made before I would have liked because of this.
 I then decided to commit when I finished each part I was doing before this message appeared therefore I have a lot more commits than I would have liked.
 (By the end of the project there were 143 ports open).